ryan-mangeno/Distributed-DB-from-scatch/README.md

 # Distributed DB from Scratch

-Building a distributed database from the ground up.
-This is a journey into the mechanics of data distribution, custom storage, and network protocols, all implemented with a focus on understanding the core principles.

 ---
 **Status: In Active Development**
-This system is currently being built out.
-Expect rough edges and ongoing changes.
+This project is currently being built  ... rough edges and ongoing changes.
 ---

 ## How It Works (Current Two-VM Simulation)